AdobeDocs/journey-optimizer.ko-KR/help/using/building-journeys/update-profiles.md

    ![](assets/profileupdate2.png)

-1. 목록에서 데이터 세트를 선택합니다.
+1. Select a dataset from the list.

    >[!NOTE]
    >